HPSCTerrSys/TSMP/doc/content/build_tsmp/build_environment_variables.md

 ## FOR2131 (PDAF / ParFlow build, experimental) ##

-The environment variable `FOR2131` can affect
+The environment variable `FOR2131` is set

-1. TSMP-PDAF (`enkf_parflow.c`), then it has to be set in the PDAF-build script `bldsva/intf_DA/pdaf/arch/<machine>/build_interface_pdaf_<machine>.ksh` as mentioned above
+1. In the PDAF-build script `bldsva/intf_DA/pdaf/arch/<machine>/build_interface_pdaf_<machine>.ksh`
-2. Patched ParFlow files, then it has to be set in the ParFlow build script `bldsva/intf_oas3/parflow/arch/<machine>/build_interface_parflow_<machine>.ksh`
+2. In `bldsva/intf_DA/pdaf/tsmp/parflow/solver_richards.c`.
+Right
+   before the line `#ifdef FOR2131`, one should add a line reading `#define FOR2131`.

+The environment variable `FOR2131` affects

-In `enkf_parflow.c`, there are two main effects:
+1. TSMP-PDAF in `enkf_parflow.c`, there are two main effects:
    - behavior of `PF:updateflag == 2` is changed to include pressure in
      the state vector
    - a check for saturations greater than 1 is included

-In `ParFlow` more outputs routines are defined and there is an additional saturation update.
+2. `ParFlow`: There is an additional saturation update in `solver_richards.c`.

 ## WATSAT3D ##